All About Flooring; Installing Hardwoods on Concrete Floors

 Hardwood floors for centuries have been well regarded.
 They became a standard in pre-World-War-II homes, and remained very popular until the advent of plywood as a substrate.
 The use of hardwood floors was furthered diminished in the ’60s and ’70s when wall-to-wall shag carpet became a chic and affordable alternative.

 Hardwood is not an inexpensive flooring choice.
-However, with proper care and maintenance, it can last a lifetime.
+However, with proper care and maintenance, a wood flooring can last a lifetime.
 This makes it a cost-effective home investment.
 And few finishes offer the warmth (literally), natural beauty and design alternatives of hardwood.
-What’s more, a hardwood floor is versatile.
+What’s more, a hardwood flooring installation is versatile.
 A large oval braided area rug can lend quaintness to a family room, while an oriental rug can provide an elegant touch to a dining room or living room.

 Hardwoods are natural insulators, having air spaces of microscopic hollow cells that provide insulation.
 It would take 15 inches of concrete to equal the insulating qualities of one inch of wood.
 This quality means energy savings.